Graphegon/pygraphblas/README.md

-When using matrices to solve graph problems, it's useful to have a wide variety of semirings that replace the multplication and addition operators with other operations.
+When using matrices to solve graph problems, it's useful to have a wide variety of semirings that replace the multplication and addition operators and identities with other operations and values.
 For example, finding a shorest path between nodes involves substituting the `min()` function for the add operation, and the plus function for the times.  pygraphblas wraps all 960 distinct built-in semirings that come with the SuiteSparse GraphBLAS implementation.

 Semirings can also work over different domains than just numbers, however pygraphblas does not support the GraphBLAS user defined types